querkmachine/beeps.website/src/blog/2024-09-23-a-general-life-update.md

 The exhibition was interesting enough.
 I'm a relatively new follower of Formula 1, so a lot of the historical stuff was more just a curiosity than anything meaningful to me, but it was nice to see familiar things up close for the first time.
 You can spend a good couple of hours in there just looking at stuff, it's a pretty sizeable collection.

 {% figure caption="I found the hastily inserted Franco Colapinto banner funny.
 He had replaced Logan Sargeant at Williams a couple of weeks prior." %}
-{% responsiveImage "./src/images/sudden-colapinto.jpg", "A series of three banners showing the Formula 1 drivers Nico Hülkenberg, Franco Colapinto, and Zhou Guanyu.
+{% image "/images/sudden-colapinto.jpg", "A series of three banners showing the Formula 1 drivers Nico Hülkenberg, Franco Colapinto, and Zhou Guanyu.
 Colapinto's banner has a notably different background colour than the others, and his pose is relatively unnatural, making it appear like they've photoshopped his head onto a different body." %}
 {% endfigure %}

 It was an early start and I was so incredibly knackered by the time the podcasts came around, but they were still good fun.
 First up was [The Beef and Dairy Network Podcast](https://maximumfun.org/podcasts/beef-and-dairy-network/)—the number one podcast for those involved, or just interested, in the production of beef animals and dairy herds (in actuality, a surreal comedy show loosely based around being about cattle farming).